pattonsgirl/CEG2350/Labs/Lab04/README.md

    - Note that is TWO hashtags followed by a single space
 5. Remove the `<ul>` tags & remove the `<html>` tag
 6. Replace the word `Batches` with the word `Matches`
-7. (Optional) note here any additional `sed` commands used or anything you needed to manually fix

 - **Resources**
 - [linuxize - use sed to find and replace](https://linuxize.com/post/how-to-use-sed-to-find-and-replace-string-in-files/)

 ## Part 3 - awk

 `awk` is a full blown scripting language dedicated to text manipulation.
 Create a file in your `Lab04` folder named `records.txt`.
-Put the contents of [records.txt](records.txt) in your file, and do the following tasks using `awk`
+Copy the contents of [records.txt](records.txt) to a file, and do the following tasks using `awk`

 `records.txt` contains the following fields: